SCULPT: An Interactive Machine Learning Platform for Analyzing Multi-Particle Coincidence Data from Cold Target Recoil Ion Momentum Spectroscopy: Future Directions

-In this regard, the SCULPT platform exemplifies a transformative approach to analyzing high-dimensional tabulated data, with broad implications across both fundamental science and industry.
-As an outlook, this work lays the foundation for AI-driven discovery in multi-particle quantum dynamics, emphasizing real-time, physics-informed analysis of complex experimental datasets.\cite{Zhao2025} Its modular, web-based architecture and adaptive clustering tools not only accelerate insight in COLTRIMS experiments but also offer scalable solutions for applications and industries where uncovering rare events and nonlinear correlations in large tabulated multi-parameter datasets are critical, such as quantum information science,\cite{Sennary2025} pharmaceuticals,\cite{Berlin2008,Feng2023,Sadybekov2023} medicine,\cite{Huang2023} aerospace,\cite{Srivastava2006,Janakiraman2016} and semiconductors and energy systems.\cite{Runge2019} SCULPT can bridge experimental physics with data-centric innovation, positioning itself as a model for cross-sector impact.
+As such, the SCULPT platform exemplifies a transformative approach to analyzing high-dimensional tabulated data, with broad implications across both fundamental science and industry.
+We believe that this work lays the foundation for AI-driven discovery in multi-particle quantum dynamics, emphasizing real-time, physics-informed analysis of complex experimental datasets.
+In the long term, its modular, web-based architecture and adaptive clustering tools will not only accelerate insight in COLTRIMS experiments but also potentially offer scalable solutions for applications and industries where uncovering rare events and nonlinear correlations in large tabulated multi-parameter datasets are critical, such as quantum information science,\cite{sennary_attosecond_2025} pharmaceuticals,\cite{berlin_adverse_2008,feng_comparison_2020,sadybekov_computational_2023} medicine,\cite{huang_application_2023} aerospace. \cite{srivastava_enabling_2006,janakiraman_anomaly_2016} SCULPT can bridge experimental physics with data-centric innovation, positioning itself as a model for cross-sector impact.
 We have made SCULPT available on GitHub to encourage community contributions and to ensure that the software can evolve with the field's needs.